 "Hello, I drugged you won't you tell me your name" -- The Doors

-"Drug me tender, drug me true" -- Elvis Presley
+"Drug me tender, drug me true" -- Elvis Presley"I'll do anything for drugs" -- Meatloaf

 "To all the girls I've drugged before" -- Willie Nelson and Julio Iglesius